a legacy of investing in our community

 (4) AI in education at the MIT Media Lab and Day of AI.

-Robust conversations and tours were facilitated by leaders and their teams at two of Boston's many Catholic Schools - Mission Grammar School and Cathedral High School.
+Mission Grammar School and Cathedral High School.
 We're thrilled to be in partnership with local and national entities in service of our city's students and families.